acascajo/limitless-pi/README.md

+LIght-weight MonItoring Tool for LargE Scale distributed System

 Framework that combines global system monitorization with application level monitorization.
 The objective is to schedule and manage the whole cluster to exploit the available resources reducing the application's execution time.

+Documentation included in the repository.

+Limitless can be used without the server, by writing the results in a local logfile.

 Configuration parameters for the different components:

-Limitless Daemon Monitor
+(LDM) Limitless Daemon Monitor

 -i : time interval (1000)